-Discontinue doxorubicin HCl for burning or stinging sensation or other evidence indicating peri-venous infiltration or extravasation.
+Immediately discontinue Doxorubicin Hydrochloride Injection/for Injection for burning or stinging sensation or other evidence indicating peri-venous infiltration or extravasation.
 Manage confirmed or suspected extravasation as follows:

 Treat accidental contact with the skin or eyes immediately by copious lavage with water, or soap and water, or sodium bicarbonate solution.
 Do not abrade the skin by using a scrub brush.
 Seek medical attention.